-First, each Italian Consulate here in the U.S. has jurisdiction over several States; there are ten (10) Consulates that generally cover four (4) U.S. States or more each.
+1. FIRST: each Italian Consulate here in the U.S. has jurisdiction over several States; ten (10) Consulates generally cover four (4) U.S. States or more each.

-If your Italian born Ancestor became a US citizen, you may want to know that some Italian Consulates also require the local (not USCIS and not NARA) Naturalization Records to be legalized with an Apostille and translated to Italian.
+- If your Italian-born Ancestor became a US citizen, you may want to know that some Italian Consulates also require the local (not USCIS and not NARA) Naturalization Records to be legalized with an Apostille and translated into Italian.
 Others will also require a Letter of No Record issued by the National Archives (NARA) only in the event your Ancestor naturalized in a local court.

-Third, assuming you have been able to secure an appointment with your Italian Consulate (you are quite fortunate…) or you are registered on the “wait list”, you need to find out whether your meeting will be in person or not.
-While before COVID, all Italian Consulates required that you go “in person” to the appointment, which meant for many applicants making travel arrangements (for instance somebody who resides in Colorado may have to fly to Chicago for his or her appointment…), today things are different.
+3. THIRD: assuming you have been able to secure an appointment with your Italian Consulate (you are quite fortunate…) or you are registered on the “wait list”, you need to find out whether your meeting will be in person or not.
+Before COVID, all Italian Consulates required that you go “in person” to the appointment, which meant for many applicants making travel arrangements (for instance somebody who resides in Colorado may have to fly to Chicago for his or her appointment…), today things are different.

-You will remember that during the pandemic, many Italian Consulates remained closed and canceled all appointments for quite some time.
-When Consulates re-opened their appointment calendar, they changed the venue and opted for a new “mail in” procedure.
-If it was meant to be temporary at the beginning, it appears that a few Consulates seem to have embraced it for long haul.
+- You will remember that during the pandemic, many Italian Consulates remained closed and canceled all appointments for quite some time.
+When Consulates re-opened their appointment calendar, they changed the venue and opted for a new “mail-in” procedure.
+If it was meant to be temporary at the beginning, it appears that a few Consulates seem to have embraced it for the long haul.

-So currently the Italian Consulates who require you to submit your document portfolio by mail are New York, Miami, Los Angeles, and San Francisco.
-All other Italian Consulates, that is Boston, Philadelphia, Chicago, Detroit, Houston, and Washington DC are and continue to be in person meetings.
+- So currently the Italian Consulates that require you to submit your document portfolio by mail are New York, Miami, Los Angeles, and San Francisco.
+All other Italian Consulates, that is Boston, Philadelphia, Chicago, Detroit, Houston, and Washington DC are and continue to be in-person meetings.

-Remember that either way, whether for an in-person meeting or to mail-in your document portfolio, you will receive instructions directly from the Italian Consulate by “email”.
+NOTE: Remember that either way, whether for an in-person meeting or to mail in your document portfolio, you will receive instructions directly from the Italian Consulate by “email”.
 For this reason, make sure your information on the Consular Online Booking System called PRENOTAMI is always accurate and up to date.
-In fact, your appointment will always need to be CONFIRMED ahead of your meeting whether in person or not.
+Your appointment will always need to be CONFIRMED ahead of your meeting whether in person or not.
 We have detailed instructions on how to register with the PRENOTAMI Online Booking System.